el710/CommU/normals/basic_laws.md

 1. We **DO NOT** force anyone to follow the laws that we follow.
 ```
 Author: Kim Oleg
-Based on: "On May 28, 2012, in Moscow on Chertanovskaya Street, a native of Kyrgyzstan,
-outraged by the journalist’s statement about the Prophet Muhammad, attacked him, armed with scissors."
+Based on: Nobody wants to live by laws it does not accept
 Goal: Every person should be free from pressure or restrictions from others.
 ```
 >
 2. We **DO NOT** threat to do any actions that lead to physical harm or death of any person.
 ```
 Author: Kim Oleg
-Based on: "On April 27, 2016, a judge of the Moscow City Court found that 'M' was found guilty of inciting a person to suicide by means of threats."
+Based on: Nobody wants to be threatened
 Goal: Every person should be free from pressure or restrictions from others.
 ```
 >